Yash5103/pong-game-CI-CD-Pipeline/README.md

 ```
 http://<public_ip>:80
 ```

-✅ Confirm the title on the site says: `2048 by YourName`

 ---

 🎉 Congratulations!
 You've successfully set up a complete CI/CD pipeline for your **Ping Pong Game** using **AWS CodePipeline, ECS, ECR, S3, and CodeBuild**!